zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[alibaba / fastjson2](https://github.com/alibaba/fastjson2) - 🚄 FASTJSON2 is a Java JSON library with excellent performance.
 ## Typescript

+* 【2025-05-07】[dzhng / deep-research](https://github.com/dzhng/deep-research) - An AI-powered research assistant that performs iterative, deep research on any topic by combining search engines, web scraping, and large language models.
+The goal of this repo is to provide the simplest implementation of a deep research agent - e.g. an agent that can refine its research direction overtime and deep dive into a topic.
 * 【2025-05-03】[Viren070 / AIOStreams](https://github.com/Viren070/AIOStreams) - Combine all your streams into one addon and display them with consistent formatting, sorting, and filtering
 * 【2025-05-02】[redwoodjs / sdk](https://github.com/redwoodjs/sdk) - A React Framework for Cloudflare.
 * 【2025-05-01】[robertpiosik / gemini-coder](https://github.com/robertpiosik/gemini-coder) - Non-agentic 100% free & open source coding tool for AI-assisted programming.